 There you have it.
-One year of hair growth, from a pixie to a shoulder-length bob.
-All in all, it’s been fun.
+One year of hair growth, from a pixie to a shoulder-length long bob (I believe the kids these days are calling it a lob).
+All in all, it has actually been pretty fun to watch it grow.
 I was really nervous about growing out that very short haircut—I expected month after month of awkward-looking hair that never really looked quite right—but there were actually only a few weeks early on when I didn’t like the way it looked, and it didn’t take as long as I expected to look like an actual style instead of awkward grow-out hair.

-Now, I’ll try to answer a few questions that I get occasionally on my previous post.
+Now, I’ll try to answer a few questions that I get asked frequently on my previous post.
 Bear in mind that I am NOT a professional hairstylist, and I don’t know a lot about hair care or growth or styling or anything.
 I just enjoy experimenting with it.

-Products I use: I’ve never in my life used professional salon products up until this past year.
-I figured this was as good a time as any to splurge on some quality stuff to make my grow-out a little more enjoyable.
-And since I was a complete newbie to professional products and had no idea what to look for, what was worth spending on, and what wasn’t necessary, I took the easy way out and just bought everything that Kate of The Small Thing’s Blog says she uses on a daily basis (you can find her favorite product list here).
+I’ve never in my life used professional salon products up until this past year.
+I figured this would be a good time to splurge on some quality stuff to make my grow-out a little more enjoyable.
+And since I was a complete newbie to professional products and had no idea what to look for, what was worth spending on, and what wasn’t necessary, I took the easy way out and just bought everything that Kate of The Small Thing’s Blog says she uses on a daily basis.

 Here’s to many happy hair days!